-Having your claim for long-term disability denied can be frustrating, not to mention discouraging.
+Having your application for long-term disability denied can be frustrating, not to mention discouraging.
 But it’s important to remember that insurance companies deny more long-term disability claims than they approve — even if those claims are legitimate.
 And you do have legal options.

 Before you give up your LTD claim, speak to an experienced disability lawyer.
 Below, Petro Accident & Injury Attorneys lists some common reasons why insurance companies deny LTD claims — and what you can do about it.